arturfrimu/training-center/src/main/java/com/arturfrimu/training/center/articles/article4/article4.md

 about our interests, and our motivations and sharing ideas.

 As you grow your network, you’ll realize the importance of having the right support.

+# 8. Embrace the journey

+Finding meaning in life is not achieving specific goals or milestones, but rather embracing the journey itself.
+This means finding joy in the process of growth and self-discovery, rather than focusing solely on the destination.

+You need to cultivate a sense of curiosity and wonder about the world, and approach each day with a sense of adventure and possibility.
+Most people become unhappy in their mid-twenties because they feel aimless.
+From a young age, our purposes and goals were defined for you

+Go through school
+Get good grades
+Get into a good college
+Get a degree
+Get a job
+By your mid-twenties, you are probably done with this cycle and then you are confused because you cannot think for yourself anymore.
+You have no one to tell you what to do and you think the rest of your life is doing that job and aiming for promotions.
+You need to embrace that life is all about learning and finding new things.
+Don’t let a set of rules decide what you can do with your life.

+At the end, there is one last thing I want to say:

+Climb mountains not so the world can see you, but so you can see the world — David McCullough Jr.

+When you’re aiming to be better, try to be better than the person you are tomorrow.
+Work hard, give up the thought of fear, and reach for your goals to make yourself proud.